Data Security & Privacy Learn how to correctly analyse this topic.

 3

-Secondary: Do not report privacy or data breaches that have not touched thousands of persons - unless the depth of the impact has been significant (i.e., victims have suffered serious financial losses, lost their jobs, or seen their reputation and social life seriously harmed, etc.) and its persistence (i.e., if the company has a poor track record).
+Secondary: Do not report privacy or data breaches that have not touched thousands of persons - unless the scale of the impact has been significant (i.e., victims have suffered serious financial losses, lost their jobs, or seen their reputation and social life seriously harmed, etc.) and its persistence (i.e., if the company has a poor track record).

 Executive Summary